Mrunemployed/ansible/README.md

 # ansible
 This repository contains Ansible playbooks and other services that are in the works

-- Playbooks
+## Playbooks
-# Performs tasks
+- Performs tasks

-- Poller Service
+## Poller Service
-# Calls tasks in an multithreaded envirinment to execute efficientl.
+- Calls tasks in an multithreaded envirinment to execute efficiently.